Content Reviewed by Jennifer Wheeler, Clinical & Community Outreach

 The most effective treatment for depression is antidepressant medication in combination with psychotherapy.
 Some treatment centers may encourage psychotherapy first; however, depression can often be an obstacle to effective psychotherapy treatment.
 Therefore, antidepressant medications may be recommended to help make the psychotherapy process more effective.
 Cognitive behavioral therapy (CBT) is a valuable form of psychotherapy that allows individuals to challenge and overcome unhelpful thoughts and behavior patterns.

 Antidepressants may take four to eight weeks to take full effect.
 They can help regulate sleep, appetite, and concentration and improve mood.
 In rare cases, depression can be treatment-resistant, which occurs when an individual does not experience any improvements in symptoms after trialing two different antidepressants.
-For treatment-resistant depression, brain stimulation therapies may be used along with other mediations (such as an antipsychotic).
+For treatment-resistant depression, brain stimulation therapies may be used along with other medications (such as an antipsychotic).